Of the various qualities attributed to Empedocles, humility was not one of them. He is quoted as saying:

 The problem of motion is important because in addition to a universal originator of the universe such as fire, water, air, or earth – or in the case of Empedocles, all four elements – motion was necessary in order to cause the generation of all other things from those basic substances.
 Without motion, creation was impossible.

-Something can only be “by nature” if it has the principles of motion and rest (stasis) within itself.
-This motion does not have to originate from the object, but in the case of an inanimate object, it can be acted upon from the outside such as when someone pushes a rock.
+Also, something can only be “by nature” if it has the principles of motion and rest (stasis) within itself.
+The object does not need to initiate this motion, but in the case of an inanimate object, someone from the outside can act upon it, like when someone pushes a rock.
 Aristotle stated:

 “The obvious difference between [natural] things and the things which are not natural is that each of the natural ones contain within itself a source of change (kinesis) and stability (stasis), in respect of either movement or increase and decrease or alteration.”22– Physics 192 b 8-15